-These results should also consider a few limitations surrounding our analysis.
-First, the question in the GGS concerning informal care strictly inquiries about providing personal care and does not include other informal care tasks, such as housework or administrative matters.
-Informal care tasks are highly gendered, with women being more likely to carry out personal care tasks of a more intimate nature, while men tend to carry out tasks related to housework and infrequent tasks (Paraponaris et al, 2012).
+There are a number of limitations to our analyses.
+First, the survey question in the GGS concerning informal care strictly inquires about providing personal care and does not include other informal care tasks, such as housework or administrative matters.
+Informal care tasks are highly gendered, with women being more likely to carry out personal care tasks, particularly those of a more intimate nature, while men tend to carry out tasks related to housework and infrequent tasks (Paraponaris et al, 2012).
 Informal caregiving as captured by our dependent variable may therefore underrepresent the prevalence of care provided by men, although the impact of this on gender differences in gendered attitudes and the probability of providing informal care is unclear.
-Similarly, we are unable to account for the intensity of informal care, which tends to be higher amongst women (Ferrant et al, 2014).
+Similarly, we are unable to account for the intensity of informal care, which tends to be higher among women (Ferrant et al, 2014).
 The correlation of gender role attitudes on the probability to provide care is likely biased downwards, given the restriction of our sample to those aged 40-64.
 Younger individuals are likely to be the most egalitarian in their gendered views towards care, however given the sample size alongside low prevalence of informal care among individuals under 40 (due to parents not yet having health limitations), we were unable to include this age group.
-While the importance of accounting for the gender attitude of the spouse/partner was noted in the context of housework and childcare (McMunn et al, 2019), this was not possible with the current data.
+While the importance of accounting for gender attitudes of spouses/partners was noted in the context of housework and childcare (McMunn et al, 2019), this was not possible to assess using the GGS.

 These caveats notwithstanding, our findings have a number of policy implications.
-The gender egalitarian policies proxied by the variables included in this study may still contribute to reducing the gender care gap by meeting women’s stated preferences for greater gender equality and conferring them enhanced possibilities to abstain from unpaid care.
-They have however, a very limited impact on raising male intergenerational caregiving as they do not directly address men’s right to care (Knijn & Kremer 1997) and may still be seen by men as addressing a ‘women’s issue’.
-Despite the robust correlation of individual gender role attitudes and caregiving behaviour across sexes, caution should be exerted in placing too much hope on changing behaviours simply through the shift of individual gender role attitudes.
+The gender egalitarian policies proxied by the variables included in this study may still contribute to reducing the gender care gap by meeting women’s stated preferences for greater gender equality and offering them enhanced possibilities to abstain from unpaid care.
+They have however, a very limited impact on expanding male intergenerational caregiving as they do not directly address men’s right to care (Knijn & Kremer 1997) and may still be seen by men as addressing a ‘women’s issue’.
+Despite the robust correlation of individual gender role attitudes and caregiving behaviour across sexes, caution is needed before placing too much hope on changing behaviours simply through shifts of individual gender role attitudes.
 Among our sample of countries, an overwhelming majority of men in Norway, Belgium, France and Germany expressed strong gender egalitarian views.
 Yet, the gender division of intergenerational caregiving was hardly egalitarian even in those countries.
 Gender role attitudes may however play another role in narrowing the gender care gap.
 They may influence policy change through an iterative process - lagged generational change - in which evolving individual attitudes and norms put pressure on public policies and hegemonic representations to change accordingly (Sullivan et al 2018).
-If this is the case, change may come slower for Eastern European countries, where egalitarian and inegalitarian gender role attitudes are much more evenly distributed both within women and men.
+If this is the case, change may come more slowly in Eastern European countries, where egalitarian and inegalitarian gender role attitudes are much more evenly distributed both within women and men.